plone/training/gatsby/richtext.rst

   ],

-Now, the images are available to be queried as per the example above.
+Now, the images are available to be queried per the example above.

 .. note::

-  The fixed width used there is ``600`` but this can be changed as per your requirements.
+  The fixed width used there is ``600`` but this can be changed according to your requirements.
-  The whole range of options for can be found in the `docs <https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/>`_.
+  The whole range of options can be found in the `docs <https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/>`_.

 RichText Component